Bad Data Visualization Examples: Fix It or Risk It

 The graph coloring scheme is not a fact to underestimate.
 At first, no one could get that there The graph coloring scheme is not a fact to underestimate.
 At first, no one could get that there were three different kinds of points in this scatter plot, and even after figuring it out, it demanded a big effort to make out any patterns in the data.

 Reading through the attached article gives you the context to make sense of this chart, but ideally, you would want these graphs to stand independently.
-And it is easy to show that there was a regime change after 2000 when there was a regulatory regime change.
+It is easy to show that there was a regime change after 2000 when there was a regulatory regime change.

 What is considered a bad graph?